Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 ## Inequality constraint

-The problem we formulated so far is already useable with QP, and does exactly the same as what was explained in detail in the previous section, but in a cleanier way.
+The problem we formulated so far is already a quadratic program, and does exactly what was explained in detail in the previous section, but in a cleaner way.

-We can now take advantage of the QP real advantage: the inequality constraint, to ensure that our contacts are
+We can now take advantage of quadratic programming's real advantage, inequality constraints, to ensure that our contacts are
 unilateral:

 $$